 Holly: There’s also more pressure to buy in a boutique, at least if you’re a nice sort of person.
 Whenever I go to a boutique I feel like I should buy at least a small item to make their time worthwhile, even when I haven’t had the greatest experience.

 Case in point, I visited a really well-known lingerie boutique in New York with my fiancé this past February.
-I’d been looking forward to visiting them all week.
-I’d set aside money specifically to purchase from them.
-I’d been talking them up for several days.
-And when I walked into the store, they acted like I wasn’t even there.
-Other people that came in after me were helped straight away, but I was treated like I was invisible.
-It was so bad that even my guy (who doesn’t normally pay attention to this sort of thing) asked what the problem was we left.
-Needless to say, I didn’t buy a single item.
-But I also don’t announce that I’m a lingerie blogger when I visit boutiques, so maybe my treatment has something to do with that?
+I'd been looking forward to visiting them all week.
+I'd set aside money specifically to purchase from them.
+I'd been talking them up for several days.
+And when I walked into the store, they acted like I wasn't even there.
+Other people who came in after me were helped straight away, but I was treated like I was invisible.
+It was so bad that even my guy (who doesn't normally pay attention to this sort of thing) asked what the problem was when we left.
+Needless to say, I didn't buy a single item.
+But I also don't announce that I'm a lingerie blogger when I visit boutiques, so maybe my treatment has something to do with that?

 Holly: I’ve still had bad boutique experiences when they know I’m a lingerie blogger.
 A friend had made the appointment for me the last time I went to get fitted at a well-known boutique, so they knew I was a lingerie writer.
 The boutique owner still asked if I was pregnant upon seeing my size 12/14 body and tried to sell me a bra that didn’t fit at the end.
 I talked to another online lingerie boutique owner after all of this, who gave me the best advice I’ve ever heard about boutiques.
 “If you don’t walk out of there in a fabulous bra that fits while feeling fabulous about yourself, the boutique didn’t do their jobs right.”